Transfer a Call

 • If you select ANSWER, the existing call will be placed on hold until the merge action is selected

-Once you answer the call, you’ll need to manually merge the calls by navigating to your active call indicator on the top left of the app
+Once you already answered the call, you’ll need to manually merge the calls by navigating to your active call indicator on the top left of the app

 1. Select Options (that’s the 3 vertical dots)